knot2006/oni-mod-crash-solver/README.md

 `mods.json` is ONI's way to keep track of the state of mods.

+On Windows, this location is `%USERPROFILE%\Documents\Klei\OxygenNotIncluded\mods\mods.json`

+OSX, `~/Library/Application Support/Klei/Oxygen Not Included/mods/mods.json`

-On Linux, this location is `~/.config/unity3d/Klei/Oxygen Not Included/mods/mods.json`
+Linux, `~/.config/unity3d/Klei/Oxygen Not Included/mods/mods.json`